 We understand having flexibility in health insurance policies is important in order to suit your personal needs, that’s why we have a range of excess options available for you to choose from.
 We have two different levels of private health insurance cover: Comprehensive health insurance and Treatment and care.
 With both of these options you can choose an excess of £0, £100, £150, £200, £250 or £500.

-On our policies you’ll need to pay your excess (if applicable) on your first eligible claim of each membership year.
-You’ll only need to pay the total amount of your excess once per membership year, even if you make more than one claim for a condition.
-However, if your treatment starts in one membership year and continues into the next, it could apply twice to a single claim.
+On our policies you’ll need to pay your excess (if applicable) on any eligible treatment costs covered by your policy each policy year.
+You’ll only need to pay the total amount of your excess once per policy year, even if you make more than one claim for a condition.
+Your excess renews at the beginning of each policy year even if you’re mid way through treatment.
+So, your excess could apply twice to a single course of treatment if your treatment begins in one policy year and continues into the next policy year.

 You can amend your level of excess at each annual renewal.
 Again, if you choose a higher excess you can help to reduce your monthly premiums.